Chiranjib789/chiru-demo/README.md

 # chiru-demo
-This is a trail for git & github class
+This is a trail for git & github class.
+# Teacher
+Shradha khapra
+# Student
+Chiranjib Sahoo